-Who invented Car Batteries?
+Who invented car batteries?

 While the first car was invented in 1886, car batteries were not widely used until 1920.
 Gaston Planté, a French physicist, developed the first lead-acid batteries.
 However, the Hudson Motor Car Company patented the first lead-acid batteries explicitly designed for cars in 1918.
 It wasn’t until 1970 that sealed batteries (batteries that don’t need refilling) were introduced.

 What materials are car batteries made from?